 You can contact the Ombudsman when:

-The Ombudsman’s Office serves all members of the Mila ecosystem with respect and compassion, including students, supervision candidates, interns, faculty, staff, and management.
+The Ombudsman’s Office serves all members of the Mila ecosystem with respect and compassion, including students, supervision candidates, interns, researchers, faculty, staff, and management.

 We promote a collaborative and preventative approach in the treatment of your case and will listen to you with respect.